On Votaries, I am discussing characters. I've reached "K" authors. From romance novelist Kleypas...

 Running a club is a bit low-class, but the guy has nothing to lose and

 everything to gain by taking charge.
-His motivation is also believable:
+His reaction to the challenge is also believable:

 his lovely wife doesn't inspire him to take an interest; he takes an